 My current research interest is in scalable machine learning.

-- (Jul '18) I was accepted into the Software Campus program, so that the BMBF will provide additional funding for my PhD research.
+I was accepted into the Software Campus program, so that the BMBF provides additional funding for my PhD research.
 If you are a TU student interested in large-scale machine learning, feel free to send me an email.